7 Common Causes of Bedwetting in Adults –

 For adults, bedwetting is not only an embarrassing condition.
 It can also be a sign of another medical trouble.
 Bedwetting or Nocturnal Enuresis (NE) can be hard for adult patients to talk about at the doctor’s office, especially those who had this problem since childhood.

 What causes bed wetting?
-Here are causes of bedwetting in adults.
+Here are several causes of bedwetting in adults.